hugo-sebastiao/hugo-sebastiao.github.io/mds/optical_tweezers.md

 ### Droplet Detection

-Reliable droplet detection was required for full automation.
-I developed and trained a **YOLO-NAS-based computer vision model** capable of detecting droplets in the camera feed and distinguishing them from debris and other artifacts.
+Reliable droplet detection was a core requirement for full automation.
+I developed and trained a **YOLO-NAS-based computer vision model** capable of detecting droplets in the live camera feed and distinguishing them from debris and other artifacts.

 An automation workflow was built around this model to:

 - detect droplets automatically
-- extract their center pixel coordinates
+- extract center pixel coordinates
 - convert image coordinates into motor positions
 - enable automated droplet pickup using the laser trap